Peter H. Prince Papers

 Series I: Research Files, 1770-2006 houses the files that Prince created while researching own family history and the history of the Great Smoky Mountains.
 The bulk of the research (housed in Sub-Series B through Sub-Series I) is devoted to the Smokies and includes photocopies of books and articles, correspondence with libraries and other researchers, printouts of Internet sites, notes, and other materials.
 Sub-Series J houses Prince's extensive collection of photographs showing people and places in the Smoky Mountains.
 The vast majority of these images are copies of originals held at the Blount County Public Library, the University of Tennessee Libraries, Knoxville, Special Collections, the Tennessee Valley Authority (TVA) Library, and the North Carolina State Library and Archives.
 Some, however, are copies of images owned by private citizens whose families originated in the area that the Great Smoky Mountains National Park now occupies.
 Prince himself took several while working for the Knoxville News-Sentinel.
 Finally, this series includes maps showing many of the locations that Prince was researching and publications that Prince kept for reference purposes.

 Additionally, Prince occasionally references research that is not housed in this collection.
-The two most prominent examples of this phenomenon are interviews that Prince conducted with people who had lived in some of the towns that he was researching and Prince's daily journal, which he kept from the 1950s to 2006.
+The two most prominent examples of this are interviews that Prince conducted with people who lived in some of the towns that he was researching and Prince's daily journal, which he kept from the 1950s to 2006.

 Series II: Publications, 1890-2005 houses drafts and materials that Prince had set aside to write Prince Family Prince and Ghost Towns of the Great Smokies.
 The majority of the drafts pertain to Ghost Towns and were printed from floppy disks that Prince had assembled.
 The smaller articles were apparently meant to be paired with images housed in Sub-Series J of Series I and published as a set.